redpanda-data/connect/website/docs/components/caches/redis.md

 ### `url`

 The URL of the target Redis server.
-Database is optional and is supplied as the URL path. `tcp` scheme is the same as `redis`
+Database is optional and is supplied as the URL path.
+The scheme `tcp` is equivalent to `redis`.

 Type: `string`